informed-governance-project/NISINP/docs/modules.rst

 Incident Notification
 ---------------------

-The Web interface used to report and track incidents.
+The Web interface is used to report and track incidents.

 API